|REEL FACE:||REAL FACE:|

 symbolizes Apple's then rival, IBM.

-Steve Jobs Unveiling the Macintosh on January 24, 1984
+WATCHSteve Jobs Unveiling the Macintosh on January 24, 1984

 Steve Jobs unveils the Macintosh computer